Mother of Tears: Plot

-At the priest's home, Sarah meets Marta, a fellow white witch and friend of Sarah's deceased mother.
-Realizing that Sarah's mother is the voice guiding her, Marta reveals details to Sarah about her parents.
-Her mother was a powerful white witch who dared to challenge and severely wound Mater Suspiriorum, the eldest and wisest of the Three Mothers.
-In response to this, Suspiriorum caused the fatal car crash that killed Sarah's parents.
-Though Mater Suspiriorum and her sister Mater Tenebrarum are now dead, their sibling Mater Lachrymarum has emerged from the shadows to bring about the second age of magic, with the fall of Rome as her coming-out party.
-They talk to the priest, only for him to be killed by one of his patients before he can give the two a copy of a book that would explain Mater Lachrymarum's backstory.
+Sarah meets Marta (Valeria Cavalli), a white witch and friend of Sarah's deceased mother Elisa (Daria Nicolodi).
+Marta realizes that the disembodied voice guiding Sarah is Elisa, who was herself a powerful white witch.
+Elisa challenged and severely wounded Mater Suspiriorum, the eldest and wisest of the Three Mothers, who retaliated by causing the crash that killed Sarah's parents.
+Though Mater Suspiriorum and her sister Mater Tenebrarum are dead, Mater Lachrymarum aims to bring about the second age of magic, with the fall of Rome being her first goal.